materialsproject/pymatgen/docs/compatibility.md

 ## Minimum Python Version

 As a rule of thumb, `pymatgen` will support whatever versions of Python the latest version of `numpy` supports (at the time of writing, this is Python 3.10+).
-You can also check what versions of Python are being tested automatically as part of our continuous integration testing on GitHub.
+You can also check what versions of Python are being tested automatically as part of our [continuous integration pipeline](https://github.com/materialsproject/pymatgen/blob/master/.github/workflows/test.yml) on GitHub.
 We currently test `pymatgen` on macOS, Windows and Linux.

 ## Recent Breaking Changes